Pepeu Gomes: Biography

-In the late 1980s, he returned to instrumental music dedicating himself to his guitar playing, covering old hits such as Os Chorinhos "Brasileirinho" (Waldir Azevedo) and "Noites Cariocas" (Jacob do Bandolim), artists who were present in the beginning of his career that helped make him famous as a virtuoso.
+In the late 1980s, he returned to instrumental music dedicating himself to his guitar playing, covering old hits such as the chorinhos "Brasileirinho" (Waldir Azevedo) and "Noites Cariocas" (Jacob do Bandolim), artists who were present at the beginning of his career and helped him become famous as a virtuoso.
 He also participated in jazz festivals throughout the world and releasing the album Instrumental on the Road in 1989, with the Third World Talent Agency in New York.
 Gomes was invited to become a member of the heavy metal band Megadeth and later towards the end of the 1990s to become a member of Living Color.
 He refused both invitations for personal reasons.
 Gomes later admitted in an interview hosted by MTV in 2011 that he turned down the invitation because he would be a hired musician and that he would only leave Brazil to be a member of a permanent band and not as an employee.
-In the 1990s he re-encountered his old partner Moraes Moreira and they released two albums, Moraes e Pepeu and Moraes e Pepeu ao vivo no Japão, and while on tour were the closing act of Rock in Rio II.
+In the 1990s he re-encountered his old partner Moraes Moreira and they released two albums, Moraes e Pepeu and Moraes e Pepeu ao vivo no Japão, the last was a result of a tour that had it last show on Rock in Rio ll.
 In 1993 Gomes released a new album which obtained a deal of success, driven by the song "Sexy Yemanjá" which was the sound track of the soap opera Mulheres de Areia on TV Globo.
-During the 1990s he continued to tour, playing for the first time in the Montreux Festival and played many shows with the guitarist Armandinho.
-In 1998 Gomes released a compilation of all the instrumental music of his career called, 20 anos: Discografia Instrumental, and in the following year released a CD of acoustic cover of his greatest hits, titled, Meu coração.
+During the 1990s he continued to tour, playing again on the Montreux Festival and performing many shows with the guitarist Armandinho.
+In 1998 Gomes released a compilation of all the instrumental music of his career, called 20 anos: Discografia Instrumental, and in the following year he released a CD of acoustic cover of his greatest hits, titled Meu coração.
 This album was produced with the guitarist Robertinho de Recife and included two unpublished tracks: "O que é que você quer comigo?" and "Dono de mim".
 In 2004 to commemorate the 25th anniversary of his solo career he released a CD and DVD called De espírito em paz – Ao Vivo.
-In 2011, Gomes re-released a part of his remastered discography in the CD "On the Road" receiving song extra tracks and approved the release of an unpublished album titled, Eu Não Procuro o Som, recorded live in 1979.
-Currently, Gomes, is preparing to release one more album.
+In 2011, Gomes re-released a part of his remastered discography on the CD On the Road, that received some extra tracks and he approved the release of an unpublished album, titled Eu Não Procuro o Som, recorded live in 1979.
+After this, Gomes was preparing to release one more album.